VideoGenius/VSHelloWorld/README.md

 # VSHelloWorld
-Hello World c++ program with cmake and conan
+Hello World c++ program with cmake and conan in visual studio code